There is a widespread misconception that healthy food is expensive and time-consuming to prepare.

 Nuts & seeds

-There are many nuts and seeds available that can be added to your diet to boost its healthfulness—almonds, brazil nuts, cashews, chia, flax & hemp seeds, hazelnuts, macadamia nuts, peanuts, pecans, pine nuts, pistachios, pumpkin seeds, sesame seeds, sunflower seeds; walnuts.
+There are many types of nuts and seeds available that can be added to your diet to boost its healthfulness—almonds, brazil nuts, cashews, chia, flax & hemp seeds, hazelnuts, macadamia nuts, peanuts, pecans, pine nuts, pistachios, pumpkin seeds, sesame seeds, sunflower seeds; walnuts.
 Nuts and seeds are great sources of fiber, minerals (like copper and magnesium), B vitamins (especially niacin ), vitamin E, and essential fatty acids.

 Studies show that ginger helps to prevent nausea after surgery or chemotherapy.
 It has also been shown to help reduce pain in arthritis patients.
 Ginger contains the antioxidant gingerol which is believed to be responsible for many of its health benefits.
 Add some freshly grated ginger root to your juices or tea!

 Dairy products that are low fat or non-fat (except for cottage cheese ), like plain yogurt, kefir, and low-sodium cheeses provide high-quality proteins.
 They also contain calcium, potassium, phosphorus, magnesium, and vitamins A & B12.